Living & Thriving in Cyprus

 Tax Guide

-The Cyprus Tax Department has extended the deadline for the electronic submission of the 2024 Personal Income Tax Return.
-The new deadline is **30 September 2025**.
+The standard deadline for the electronic submission of the 2025 Personal Income Tax Return is expected to be **30 September 2026**.
 This applies to employees, pensioners, and self-employed individuals who do not prepare audited accounts.
+Always check the official TFA portal for any late-breaking extensions.

 Who Needs to File a Tax Return?